theron-wang/otr4j/README.md

 ## Developmental

+- ☑ Support Java 7+ to be compatible with Android.
 - ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.
 - ☑ States, such as Message states, isolated as to prevent mistakes in mixing up variables and state management for different states.
 - ☑ Strategically placed assertions to discover mistakes such as uninitialized/cleared byte-arrays.